fazaghifari/MySVR/README.md

 # Support Vector Regression Package
 MySVR is a Support Vector Regression (SVR) package with multi-kernel feature.
-Written with a simple style, this package is suitable for anyone who wished to learn about SVR implementation in Python.
+Written with a simple style, this package is suitable for anyone who wish to learn about SVR implementation in Python.

 ### Table of contents
 - [Example](#example)